kohcl17/pipeline_project/README.md

 dplyr==1.1.4 \
 patchwork==1.3.2

-# Pipeline Description
-This pipeline takes as input the filtered fasta and contig annotation files from cellranger's vdj pipeline, and will output the multiple sequence alignment (MSA) R data along with the phylogenetic tree and an optional principal coordinate analysis (PCoA) plots of the sequence alignments.
-The pipeline will first annotate the contig annotation dataset with V3J clonotype information, denoted by the combination of a V gene, J gene, and CDR3 amino acid sequence, as described in this article by [Soto et al (2019)](https://www.nature.com/articles/s41586-019-0934-8).
-Next, PyIR will be used to filter out lower quality annotations such as contigs that contain stop codons, CDR3 regions that are non-continuous, and junctional regions that are out of frame [Gilchuk et al (2020)](https://www.nature.com/articles/s41551-020-0594-x#Sec10).
-Thereafter, the pipeline will optionally filter the contig annotations based on user specifications, merge and annotate the PyIR output with the cellranger annotations, and perform MSA with the ClustalOmega algorithm.

 # Usage

 For compatibility with most computers, once this repo has been downloaded or cloned, build a docker image with the following command in the terminal: